Concept Summary

 Semantic Mesh — LLM-Oriented Concept Summary

-This document is the canonical, compact context for AIs/LLMs.
+This document is the canonical, compact context for LLMs.
 It summarizes all documentation/concepts.* notes and cross-links to authoritative pages.

-• Mint URLs (IRIs) for referring to things on the Semantic Web.
+• Mint dereferenceable IRIs for referring to things on the Semantic Web

-• Hold semantic datasets and supporting resources that use those URLs.
+• Hold versionable semantic data that uses those IRIs

-• Every resource is addressable by a stable URL.
+• Every resource is addressable by a stable IRI.

-• Folder resources are dereferenceable via generated index.html resource pages.
+• "Naming resources" are dereferenceable via generated index.html resource pages.

 • RDF datasets live as distributions on versioned flow snapshots.